 9. Go for Yala National Park Safari

 Staying in Tissamaharama will be very helpful if you want to do early morning safari in Yala National Park.
 A former hunting reserve, which was transformed into a nature park in 1938, Yala National Park is presently home to over 390 elephants, several of which are tuskers, and about 120 leopards, reportedly the highest density of leopards in the wild anywhere in the world.
 Watching elephants go for their bath at sunset or seeing leopards idle about on the rocks at dusk are the most prevalent natural spectacles at Yala National Park.
-You can stay in a luxury tree house and share stories around a campfire.
+You can stay in a luxury treehouse and share stories around a campfire.

 10. Take a walk through the Kirinda Fishing Village

 You can visit Kirinda fisheries harbor to get a firsthand experience on how fishermen bring their catch of the day to the island and sell them to the fish traders.
-While walking through the village, a visit to historical Kirinda Vihara Maha Devi temple is a must.
+While walking through the village, a visit to the historical Kirinda Vihara Maha Devi temple is a must.
 It is dedicated to Queen Viharamahadevi, who is at the heart of a local legend.

 The legend says that when raging waters threatened the kingdom of Kelaniya, King Kelanitissa ordered his youngest daughter, then a princess, to get into a boat as a sacrifice to appease the Gods.
 Immediately after her boat sailed away from the island, the waters calmed down and the princess miraculously survived.
 Meanwhile, the young princess finally reached ashore, at a spot known as Dovera in Kirinda which was a quite prosperous area ruled by King Kavantissa.
 King Kavantissa upon hearing about her valor, married her and she bore him two sons: Dutugemunu and Saddhatissa.

-If you have only a day to stop and relax in Tissamaharama before an early day at the Yala National Park or Bundala National Park, I would suggest you to explore the town which is dominated by ancient Buddhist temples as well as an archeological Museum that provides a glimpse into the ancient Ruhunu kingdom.
+If you have only a day to stop and relax in Tissamaharama before an early day at the Yala National Park or Bundala National Park, I would suggest you explore the town which is dominated by ancient Buddhist temples as well as an archeological museum that provides a glimpse into the ancient Ruhunu kingdom.

 Have you been to Tissamaharama before?
 Tell us which spot in the town is your favorite and why?
 If you like my post, share it with your friends and family.